The Feeding of the Multitudes, the Last Supper, the Lord's Supper, and the Eucharist

 Rudolf Koch: The Feeding of the 5000The Feeding of the 5000 (in all four Gospels):

-The Feeding of the 4000 (only in Mark and Matt, not Luke or John):
+The Feeding of the 4000 (only in Mark and Matthew, not Luke or John):

 Rudolf Koch: The Last SupperThe Last Supper (as narrated in the Synoptic Gospels and mentioned by Paul; but very different in John's Gospel):